 What Causes Gum Disease?

-Use a fluoride toothpaste, and make sure you and your family are brushing thoroughly, for at least two or three minutes.
+Brush your teeth thoroughly at least twice a day.
+Use a fluoride toothpaste, and make sure you and your family are brushing for at least 2-3 minutes.
 Don’t forget to brush along your gum line and also brush your tongue, since it can trap bacteria.

-Eating a well-balanced diet is not only good for your family’s general well-being–it’s also good for oral health.
-A healthy diet that includes enough vitamin A and C will help maintain good dental health.
+Eating a healthful, well-balanced diet is not only good for your family’s general well-being, it’s also good for oral health.
+A nutritious diet that includes enough vitamin A and C will help maintain good dental health.

 When you use artificial sweeteners or eat sugary, starchy foods, there’s an increase in plaque.
 Eat these in moderation!
 Drinking water also makes sure you’re producing enough saliva, which helps wash away food debris and plaque.

 Get Regular Dental Care